History of Dalmatia: First half of the 20th century

+The territory of the former Kingdom of Dalmatia was divided between two federal republics of Yugoslavia and most of the territory went to Croatia, leaving only the Bay of Kotor to Montenegro.
+When Yugoslavia dissolved in 1991, those borders were retained and remain in force.
+During the Croatian War of Independence, most of Dalmatia was a battleground between the Government of Croatia and the Yugoslav People's Army (JNA), which aided the proto-state of Serbian Krajina, with much of the northern part of the region around Knin and the far south around, but not including, Dubrovnik being placed under the control of Serb forces.
+Croatia did regain the southern territories in 1992 but did not regain the north until Operation Storm in 1995.
+After the war, a number of towns and municipalities in the region were designated Areas of Special State Concern.

 Breakup of Yugoslavia

 In 1990, when Yugoslavia began to disintegrate, Croatian leadership announced their intention to declare independence, which they would indeed declare in 1991.
 The first Dalmatian battlefields of what would later be called the Homeland war (Domovinski rat) appeared in sections of northern Dalmatia, where there lived a significant population of Serbs.
 They rebelled, under encouragement and with assistance from a variety of Serbian nationalist circles, and organized their own SAO Kninska Krajina and started the so-called Log Revolution.
 The center of this restive area was in the northern Dalmatian town of Knin.

 This Serb-held region later morphed into the SAO Krajina, and later yet it would become the Republic of Serbian Krajina (RSK), combined with other Serb-held regions across Croatia.

 The establishment of the RSK was helped by the Yugoslav People's Army (JNA), as well as paramilitary troops that came from Serbia, Bosnia and Herzegovina and Montenegro.
 The Serbian forces had a prevalence in equipment and munitions because of JNA support, and they proceeded to commit various acts of terrorism, including shelling attacks on civilian targets.

 The Yugoslav People's Army operated from their barracks, that were mostly positioned in bigger cities and strategically important points.
 In some bigger cities JNA had built large residential blocs, and in the opening stages of the war it was believed that those buildings would be used by sharpshooters or for reconnaissance purposes.

 The battle for the control of Dalmatia during the Croatian War of Independence was fought on three main fronts: